 Employers are not obligated to pay severance.
 Unless they agreed to do so in a contract or union agreement.

 Do employers have to notify me before laying me off?

 Prior to March 4, 2020, the WARN Act required certain businesses to provide employees 60 days of notice before mass layoffs.
 But these rules are relaxed during the COVID-19 crisis.
 Now, businesses affected by coronavirus just need to give as much notice as practicable.

 Businesses have one objective.
 To make the most money while paying out as little as possible.
 So employees are at a constant disadvantage.

-Experienced labor attorneys help even the playing field.
-They fight for employees' rights and best interests.
+Labor attorneys with years of experience help even the playing field.
+They fight for employees’ rights and best interests.
 Otherwise, wronged employees risk getting shortchanged financially.

 Contact us for a free consultation

-We start every case the same way: by listening.
+Our law office starts every case the same way: by listening.
 Our California labor and employment attorneys know that every employment case is different.
-We want to hear your full story so that we can determine the best legal strategy for you.
+We want to hear your full story so that we can determine the best legal strategy for your legal issues.

-Call us today or use the form on this page to schedule a free consultation.
+Call us today or use the form on this page to schedule a free consultation for legal advice.

 Work in Nevada?
-See our article on our Nevada employment law attorneys.
+See our article on our Nevada labor lawyers.